 Here in the Midwest, when we FINALLY get a glimmer of hope that winter is ending, we get sometimes TOO excited to get back into the game.
 For many in Elmhurst, this means running -- for some kids, just running around as well as soccer.
 The very last thing any of us wants at this time is to suffer an injury that could cause a hiccup in our fitness goals.
 Check out this checklist to make sure you are doing everything you can to avoid injury this Spring!

 1. Look at your shoes.
 Make sure that your running shoes are in good condition.
 They should have minimal wear to the heel and forefoot.
 Did you keep track of how many miles you were at when you put them away last year?
-If you are already planning to get a new pair, make tracking your wear easier with the Mino.
-This friendly little device counts your steps and the LED's will tell you when it's time for a new pair.
 As shoes wear out, they lose some of their ability to absorb shock.
 This is also critical in soccer players.
 The ground underneath the prairie path and in the soccer fields is likely very hard from the long winter months of freezing temperatures.
 The impact can jar your feet and cause anything from growth plate pain to stress fractures.

 ...and your orthotics?
 Make sure you didn't end last season with a worn out pair of orthotics.
 We still (sadly) have a few colder weeks to go, so it may just be the perfect time for you to get fitted for your new orthotics!

 2. Remember your stretches!
 When you haven't run as much (or even if you have, but on different terrain), stretching helps our tendons and ligaments to prepare for the impact of exercise again.
 It helps our tissues to recover better after exercise, so that we can get back to running again sooner after your first post-winter run on the path.
 If you need some guidance on stretches, look here - our recommended stretches target a few of the most important spots to avoid foot and ankle pain.